zabereznikova/docs.de-de/docs/framework/unmanaged-api/diagnostics/isymunmanagedwriter-setscoperange-method.md

 ms.assetid: d4d98676-444b-46ca-bfe6-0d827385cd22
 topic_type:
 - apiref
-author: mairaw
-ms.author: mairaw
-ms.openlocfilehash: c13eb7ca16cdb7c70f3fef0dd4efcb9362cd3d87
+ms.openlocfilehash: b404a187d8628a04d2aa51df15f86fcc9d0b14f8
-ms.sourcegitcommit: 7f616512044ab7795e32806578e8dc0c6a0e038f
+ms.sourcegitcommit: 9a39f2a06f110c9c7ca54ba216900d038aa14ef3
 ms.translationtype: MT
 ms.contentlocale: de-DE
-ms.lasthandoff: 07/10/2019
+ms.lasthandoff: 11/23/2019
-ms.locfileid: "67776583"
+ms.locfileid: "74427861"
 ---
 # <a name="isymunmanagedwritersetscoperange-method"></a>ISymUnmanagedWriter::SetScopeRange-Methode
 Definiert den Offsetbereich für den angegebenen lexikalischen Gültigkeitsbereich.
-Der Bereich wird der neue aktuelle Bereich und auf einen Stapel von Bereichen mithilfe von Push übertragen wird.
-Bereiche müssen eine Hierarchie zu bilden.
-Gleichgeordnete Elemente dürfen sich nicht überlappen.
+The scope becomes the new current scope and is pushed onto a stack of scopes.
+Scopes must form a hierarchy.
+Siblings are not allowed to overlap.

 ## <a name="syntax"></a>Syntax